 (12) Environmental Issues

-The Electronic Devices and Clocks Businesses operate under various environmental laws regulating energy conservation, air and water pollution, the use of chemical substances, waste disposal, recycling, chemical substances contained in products, soil and groundwater pollution, and so on.
+The Devices Solutions Business and Clocks Businesses operate under various environmental laws regulating energy conservation, air and water pollution, the use of chemical substances, waste disposal, recycling, chemical substances contained in products, soil and groundwater pollution, and so on.
 These businesses see environmental conservation as a management issue for business, and in response engage in various environmental conservation activities geared to satisfy not only legal regulations, but also stringent voluntary goals.
 In the future, however, an increase in costs to meet tighter regulations or the occurrence of environmental issues could incur compensation costs or require expenditures for countermeasures.

 (13) Information Management